genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/05_access-control/03_password-authentication.md

 ### loginAck
 The `loginAck` function enables you to define additional values to be sent back to the client as part of the `LOGIN_ACK` message.
 When you call the `loginAck` function, you have to supply a table or view as a parameter.
 The following functions will be invoked on this table or view:

-#### loadRecord
-The `loadRecord` function can be invoked within the `loginAck` function to load a single record from the previously supplied table or view.
+- The `loadRecord` function within the `loginAck` function loads a single record from the previously supplied table or view.

-#### fields
-The `fields` function can be invoked within the `loginAck` function to specify which additional fields should be sent back to the client as part of the LOGIN_ACK message.
+- The `fields` function within the `loginAck` function specifies which additional fields should be sent back to the client as part of the LOGIN_ACK message.

-#### customLoginAck

-The `customLoginAck` function enables you to modify the list of permissions, profiles and user preferences returned to the client as part of the `LOGIN_ACK` message.
+- The `customLoginAck` function enables you to modify the list of permissions, profiles and user preferences returned to the client as part of the `LOGIN_ACK` message.
 For this purpose, the `User` entity is provided as a parameter, as well as three properties:
     * permissions - a mutable list containing all the right codes associated to the user.
 Given its mutability, codes can be added or removed.
     * profiles - a mutable list containing all the profiles associated with the user.
 Given its mutability, profiles can be added or removed.
     * userPreferences - a [GenesisSet](../../../server/inter-process-messages/genesisset/) object containing additional fields provided as part of the [loginAck](#loginack) function.
 This `GenesisSet` can be modified to provide additional fields or remove existing ones.

-### Example
 Here is an example configuration:

 ```kotlin